MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 #### Known limitations (Notifications)

-- In `AppNotificationScenario`, `Urgent Scenario` is only supported for Windows builds 19041 and later.
-You can use `AppNotificationBuilder.IsUrgentScenarioSupported` to check whether the feature is available at runtime.
+- In [**AppNotificationScenario**](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.builder.appnotificationscenario), `Urgent` is only supported for Windows builds 19041 and later.
+You can use [**AppNotificationBuilder.IsUrgentScenarioSupported**](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.builder.appnotificationbuilder.isurgentscenariosupported) to check whether the feature is available at runtime.
-- In `AppNotificationButton`, `hint-toolTip` and `hint-buttonStyle` are only supported for builds 19041 and later.
-You can use `AppNotificationButton.IsButtonStyleSupported` and `AppNotificationButton.IsToolTipSupported` to check whether the feature is available at runtime.
+- In [**AppNotificationButton**](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.builder.appnotificationbutton), `hint-toolTip` and `hint-buttonStyle` are only supported for builds 19041 and later.
+You can use [**IsButtonStyleSupported**](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.builder.appnotificationbutton.isbuttonstylesupported) and [**IsToolTipSupported**](/windows/windows-app-sdk/api/winrt/microsoft.windows.appnotifications.builder.appnotificationbutton.istooltipsupported) to check whether the feature is available at runtime.
-- In `MediaPlayerElement`, when used in XAML markup for an unpackaged app, the Source property cannot be set with an ms-appx or ms-resource URI.
+- In [**MediaPlayerElement**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.mediaplayerelement), when used in XAML markup for an unpackaged app, the [**Source**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.mediaplayerelement.source) property cannot be set with an ms-appx or ms-resource URI.
 As an alternative, set the Source using a file URI, or set from code.

 ### Windowing